autonity/docs.autonity.org/concepts/ofd/index.md

 The average offline percentage of a committee member for an epoch is computed as an _inactivity score_.
 The offline percentage is measured as the % of blocks in an epoch that the validator has failed to timely participate in consensus for.

-The _inactivity scores_ for the current and past epoch are aggregated to computes an _aggregated inactivity score_.
+The _inactivity scores_ for the current and past epoch are combined to compute an _aggregated inactivity score_.
 Penalties are applied only if a committee member's _aggregated inactivity score_ breaks the _inactivity threshold_ during an epoch.
-Penalties are then computed according based on the validator's historical _omission fault_ history and a _probation period_.
-Historical _omission faults_ are maintained by an _offence_ counter, incrementing by `1` for each _omission fault_.
-The validator's _aggregated inactivity score_, _offence_ count, and _probation_ are used as weighting factors when computing omission penalties.
+Penalties are then computed based on the validator's historical _omission fault_ history.
+A validator's history of _omission faults_ is maintained by an _offence_ counter.
+The counter increments by `1` for each _omission fault_ committed, but is reset to `0` if a validator's _probation period_ expires without the validator committing an _offence_ while on [_probation_](/concepts/ofd/#probation).
+The validator's _aggregated inactivity score_ and _offence_ count are used as weighting factors when computing omission penalties.

 #### Probation